ucsb-cs64/w20/_lab/lab05.md

 Hint: Note that this is a nested function example - proceed with your knowledge of the MIPS Calling Convention.

-A skeleton assembly program that you will complete to write your code is available to you in the **print_array.asm** file.
+A skeleton assembly program that you will complete to write your code is available to you in the **routines.asm** file.

 ## Turn in Everything Using Gradescope
 You are going to turn in THREE files into Gradescope.